Asorano/assembler_text_adventure/README.md

 ## Current Todos
 - Use ReadNumber in ReadActionIndex function and move it to the game.asm
 - Clean up stack frames in game.asm since the EndGame for example does not properly work due to the stack
-- Files should be in the "stories" directory.
-Currently the file loading only supports files in the directory of the exe
-- Update README

 ## Feature Ideas
 - Support dynamic action count instead of the currently hardcoded limit of 4